keilertson/keilertson.github.io/_pages/teaching.md

 ## Applied Statistics, 2013-2014 (Stat 500).
 #### Penn State

-Introductory statistic course for graduate students in other disciplines.
+An introductory statistics course for graduate students in other disciplines.
 Online and face to face sections taught.